colab-coop/colab-coop/src/blog/markdown/how-to-start-flowing-with-flow-based-programming.md

 });
 ```

-...wherein we simply passed functions to other functions to be executed at a later time, usually after an IO operation.
+... wherein we simply passed functions to other functions to be executed at a later time, usually after an IO operation.
 To re-iterate the problems we've had with callbacks is to beat the pulpy remains of an already-beaten dead horse.
 Needless to say, the people cried for better async.
 So lo and behold, promises arrived:

 ```javascript
 doIO()